-Cable knits or 'Arans' are traditional made with wool (real wool, not acrylics or nylon yarns) and both the materials used and the style of the knitting makes them very wam, even when wet.
+Cable knits or 'Arans' are traditionally made with wool (real wool, not acrylics or nylon yarns) and both the materials used and the style of the knitting makes them very warm, even when wet.

 This is what the stitch pattern instructions would look like.